CS 1110: Introduction to Computing Using Python

 You will note that 2% of the course is participation.
 That grade comes from the iClickers and from the online surveys (1% for each).
 Your iClicker grade will be determined by how often you answered a clicker question.
 We only grade whether or not you used your iClicker, not whether or not the answer was correct (not all questions have a correct answer).
 You will be graded on a 3 point scale where 3 points is full credit.
 To get full credit, you must answer 75% of the questions in the class.
 You lose one point for each 25% below that.
 So, if you answer more than half, you get 2 points, and 1 point for answering 25%.

 The online surveys will be posted on the CS Course Management System (CMS) periodically throughout the semester.
 Survey 0 is active the first week of class.
 These are intended to capture information about the course and the assignments because it is the first year that we are offering Python.
 They will be graded on a 3 point scale in much the same way as the iClicker.
-You must fill out 75% of the surveys to get full credit, and so on.
+You must complete all the surveys, though some questions on the survey are optional.

 If you feel that the graders have incorrectly graded an exam or hand-written assignment, you may request a regrade.
 You may do it one of two ways; ether